lvgl/docs_old/README.md

 - `latest` Documentation for the `master` branch of lvgl.
 It contains the last features available for testing.
 - `dev` Documentation for the `dev` branch of lvgl.
 These features are not stabel and might change.
 - `release/vX` Documentation for the `release/vX` branch of lvgl (`X` stands for major relases of lvgl).
 These are the last relased stable versions.
+- `script` Holds the scripts for GitHub Actions to rebuild the documentation

 On every release (first and third Tuesday of every month)
 1. Rebuild and publish `latest`